maraudermohan/image_tile_game/README.md

 * Added the reset feature by resetting the store and re-initializing the app's state values.
 * Game-area's parameters are tweaked to fit the image's aspect ratio.
 * Added a countdown timer and loser state.
+* This was built on using [Pluralsight Starter kit](http://www.pluralsight.com/author/cory-house).

 ##Production Dependencies